Welcome to Pogue's Pages!

 Check out my monthly column in Scientific American magazine!
 Each month, I take a broader look at what's going on with consumer tech and society….

-In my Scientific American column this month, I wrote about the dawn of augmented-reality software...more
+In my Scientific American column this month, I wrote about how the police were able to recover my stolen iPhone...more

 |